GlebBatykov/minerva/README.md

       var id = request.pathParameters['id'];

       return 'User with id: $id.';
-    }, authOptions: AuthOptions(cookie: CookieAuthOptions(isAuthorized: true)));
+    }, authOptions: AuthOptions(cookie: CookieAuthOptions()));
   }
 }
 ```

 `Minerva` contains a ready-made middleware for authorization by cookies - `CookieAuthMiddleware`.
-In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware'.
+In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware`.

 When creating an instance of `CookieAuthMiddleware`, you must set the mandatory parameter `isAuthorized`.
 This is a handler where you prescribe the logic for checking cookies and should return `true` if the user is authorized, `false` if the user is not authorized.